Skip to content

 3. Karin Slaughter, 1971 -

-Many fans of Slaugther’s work love her Grant Countyseries, which follows a pediatrician, police chief, and detective as they solve crimes in Heartsdale, Georgia.
-Her [Will Trent](https://amazon.com/dp/B000JMKRAW? tag=work089-20) series is popular with readers and follows its namesake as he works through crimes with the Georgia Bureau of Investigation.
+Many fans of Slaughter’s work love her Grant County series, which follows a pediatrician, police chief, and detective as they solve crimes in Heartsdale, Georgia.
+Her Will Trent series is popular with readers and follows its namesake as he works through crimes with the Georgia Bureau of Investigation.
+What sets Slaughter apart is her unflinching examination of violence and trauma, making her perfect for readers who appreciate Riley Sager’s darker psychological elements.

 “Many people must have told you that you are lucky to be alive.
 I think you would have been lucky had you not been shot in the first place.”